UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 The `defaults` variables define the container parameters.
 To be specified by host under `host_vars/host_fqdn/vars` and eventually encrypted in `host_vars/host_fqdn/vault`.

-New interface in v3.0.0, with all role variables defined in the `pve_lxc_*` namespace.
-Update your host variables in your ansible code!

-To give time to update your whole inventory, the role preserves backward compatibility with [previous interface](https://github.com/UdelaRInterior/ansible-role-proxmox-create-lxc/blob/v2.2.0/README.md#role-variables) up to v4.X.Y release.
+New interface introduced in v3.0.0 is maintained, with role's variables defined in the `pve_*` namespace when they are shared between several Proxmox roles, and in the `pve_lxc_*` namespace when they are specific to th present one.
+The role is no longer backward's compatible with [v2.X.Y previous interface](https://github.com/UdelaRInterior/ansible-role-proxmox-create-lxc/blob/v2.2.0/README.md#role-variables) and the role gives no longer a default value to `pve_lxc_root_password` in order to avoid unsecure container creation.

 ```yaml
 pve_hostname: "{{ inventory_hostname.split('.')[0] }}"